PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-06-20 06:55:50
+Last updated: 2024-06-20 06:56:23
-Random Quote: Ted: "Where does this girl live?"Robin: "We're talking about a woman who's gotten Barney to commit.
-I'm guessing Narnia." - Robin Scherbatsky
+Random Quote: Ted: "What could she possibly have to say me, that she couldn't write in an email?"Robin: "I've cut out all my fingers?" - Robin Scherbatsky